MaksimDzhangirov/backendBankExample/docs/part41-eng.md

 using gRPC framework instead.
 So, I'm gonna create a new separate package for that.

 Let's call it `gapi`.
-And inside this package.
-I'm gonna create a new file: `server.go`.
-This file will contain the `Server` struct, similar to that of the Gin Server we implemented before.
+And inside this package I'm gonna create a new file: `server.go`.
+This file will contain the `Server` struct, similar to that of the Gin `Server` we implemented before.
 The only difference is that, we're gonna serve gRPC requests instead of HTTP.
 So I'm gonna copy this `NewServer` function code from this file `api/server.go`, and paste it to our new